LaunchCodeEducation/lchs/src/chapters/http/web-addresses.rst

 When the port number is missing, a default value is used.
 For ``http://``, the default port is ``80``.
 When using ``https://``, the default port is ``443``.

+Ports ``80`` and ``443`` prompt the server to run programs that handle web requests.
+For example, assume a server receives a request to port ``443``.
+When this happens, a special security program runs to encrypt/decrypt the data.
+If the request comes in at port ``80``, then a different program runs and handles the data without the extra security features.

 Path
 ----